About the Division of Research

 The Division of Research supports and promotes FAU research, creative and scholarly activities by providing faculty tools and resources to be competitive, setting strategic directions in research, ensuring responsible research practices and communicating the importance of research within and beyond the university.
 In addition, the division oversees four university-wide research institutes and is responsible for economic development and entrepreneurial activities involving faculty, staff, students and the broader university community.

-The division is comprised of the following offices, pillars and programs:
+The division is comprised of the following offices, institutes and programs:

 The Office of the Vice President for Research sets the overall strategic direction for research at the university.
 It supervises all of the research administration and economic development units in the division.
 In addition, the office manages administration and operations for the division and serves as a central point of contact.

 The Office of Research Development helps faculty find funding, build teams and strengthen proposals.
 The office identifies opportunities to address National Science Foundation broader impacts criterion.
 Editing services are also available.